Exam forms

 Digital exam

-Written on-site exams where all aids are allowed (and therefore also computers allowed) are in principle digital, i.e. the assignment is set and submitted digitally, and it is not possible to submit on paper.
+Written on-site exams where all aids are allowed (and therefore also computers allowed) are, in principle, digital, i.e. the assignment is set and submitted digitally, and it is impossible to submit on paper.
 As a rule, there is no access to the internet.
-Access to the internet is only permitted if the lecturer has reported this via the exam reporting form to the exam office, and in writing has informed the students of this before the exam.
+Access to the internet is only permitted if the lecturer has reported this via the exam reporting form to the exam office and, in writing, has informed the students of this before the exam.
 Find more information on aids and materials for written exams at DTU Inside under 'Study rules'/Exam'/'Use of aids and materials at written exams'.

-It is a basic condition in order to grade an exam paper that it has been uploaded correctly and in the correct format by the student and is available to the lecturer in the exam platform (Digital Eksamen) that has been chosen for the particular exam.
+It is a basic condition for grading an exam paper that the student has uploaded it correctly and in the correct format and that it is available to the lecturer in the exam platform (Digital Eksamen) that has been chosen for the particular exam.

 Find more information on written exams at DTU Inside under 'Study rules'/'Exam'/FAQ about written examinations'.